mondora/asteroid/README.md

 ##Advantages over the canonical Meteor front-end

 * Small footprint.
 The library is about ~10Kb minified.
-It depends on ddp.js (~5Kb minified), and a q-compatible promise library (q is ~23Kb minified, if you prefer a more lightweight alternative, check out my fork of [ayepromise](https://github.com/mondora/ayepromise), ~3Kb minified).
+It depends on ddp.js (~5Kb minified), and a q-compatible promise library (q is ~23Kb minified, for a lightweight alternative, check out my fork of [ayepromise](https://github.com/mondora/ayepromise), which is ~3Kb minified).

 * Framework agnostic.
 Use the tools you already know and love to build your app.